Mohammad222PR/zibal-payment/docs/usage.md

 ## Conclusion

-With this package, integrating Zibal payments into your application is straightforward and efficient.
-For further assistance, refer to the API reference section.
+This package provides an efficient way to integrate Zibal payments into your application.
+For additional details, please refer to the API reference section.